 Ben and Heather’s artisan breads and pastries are baked in a wood-fired brick oven that was built in 2015 to replace a collapsed clay oven.
 In 2016, they finished a bakery building and packing shed.
 Bread is the coming together of art, science, and craft in a simple, timeless food.
 Heather honors the traditions, using long cool fermentations, wood heat, and hand work, even as she taps her farm and others for ingredients to imagine new breads and pastries you can find nowhere else.

 Ben and Heather work hard to make it easy for you to access the products of their farm.
-You can sign up for our community supported agriculture (CSA) program, sign up for our winter bread and pastry deliveries, find our products in your local stores, or visit us at market!
+You can sign up for our community supported agriculture (CSA) program, sign up for our newsletter, find our products in your local stores and restaurants, or visit us at market!